RoseKavalier/h3_plugins/README.md

 **CombinationArtifacts** allows you to compile your own plugin that modifies what goes into combination artifacts.

+**Starting Heroes** allows the selection from extra heroes that are enabled for the current town.
+Not much testing done - USE AT OWN RISK.

 **ScholarSecondarySkillChoice** when visiting a Wandering Scholar on the Adventure map, you will be able to decline or accept any offered secondary skill.

 **TownDependencies** allows you to compile your own plugin that modifies the requirements for building town structures of your choice.